← Back to Blog

 Method 1 — Annual extra payment: Pay monthly.
 Once a year, make one extra payment with the memo "apply to principal only."
 Schedule it January 1 or divide it into $50–$100/month extra.

-Run the numbers for your situation: Use our free loan amortization calculator to see your exact monthly payment, total interest, and full amortization schedule.
+Run the numbers for your situation: Use our free biweekly mortgage calculator to compare a true every-two-weeks schedule against monthly payments and verify interest savings.

 Method 2 — DIY biweekly: Auto-transfer half your payment to a savings account every two weeks.
 Pay monthly from that account.
 When it accumulates an extra half-payment (happens twice a year), apply to principal.